 Belarus and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
 Belarus also is an observer to the World Trade Organization.

 There currently is no U.S. Ambassador to Belarus; the U.S. Charge d'Affaires is Scott Rauland.
-Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support, at six.
+Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support, at seven.
 Other principal embassy officials are listed in the Department's Key Officers List.

 Belarus maintains an embassy in the United States at 1619 New Hampshire Ave., NW, Washington, DC 20009 (tel.
 202-986-1604).